sparklemotion/nokogiri/CONTRIBUTING.md

 ### Benchmark / Performance tests

 A separate suite, `test:bench`, can be run to ensure a few performance expectations.
 As of 2022-02 this suite is small, but we can grow it over time.
+These tests are run in CI on CRuby and JRuby.

 These tests should use `Nokogiri::TestBenchmark` as the base class, and be in a file matching the glob `test/**/bench_*.rb`.
-They'll be run in CI on CRuby and JRuby.

 ### Helpful hints when writing new CI jobs